TRM-WCSLisbon/ricky_morty_react_app/README.md

 # API Request Demo Site
-This site is a demo for project 2 for WCS Lisbon Campus requesting data from an API, particularly from the Rick and Morty API.
+A Group project for WCS Lisbon built with React using Styled-Components and Rick and Morty API.

 ## Technologies and Skills used
 This project was built using: